Reference cells

 If the first row of cells is a header, you should set first_row_header as an argument.
 This makes the first row of your DataFrame the column names, otherwise will default to integer column names as 0, 1, 2, 3, etc.

 Use first_row_header when you have column names that you want as the header of the DataFrame.
-This should be used commonly.
+This should be used very commonly.
 You can tell when a column name should be a header when the column name describes the data below.

 # first_row_header=True will be used any time the first row is the intended header for that data.